By Jessica Cobb, Certified Aromatherapist:

 Your body’s endocannabinoid system, which we’ve discussed in more detail in this blog post, is made of three main parts: Your CB1 receptors (mainly in your brain), CB2 receptors (mainly in your body), and your body’s naturally-produced endocannabinoids.

-Phytocannabinoids, like those produced from cannabis (hemp) plants, can interact with your body’s CB1 and CB2 receptors in the same way your body’s endocannabinoids do, which means they can help supplement the cannabinoids produced by your body.
+Phytocannabinoids, like those produced from cannabis (hemp) plants, can interact with your body’s CB1 and CB2 receptors in the same way your body’s endocannabinoids do, which means they can help the cannabinoids produced by your body.

 CBD is naturally non-psychoactive because it does not bind with the same endocannabinoid receptors as THC.
 It’s THC’s ability to bind with CB1 receptors that give it it’s famous psychoactive effects.
 What this means, is that CBD can’t make you “high” the same way THC can.